ai-rio/QuoteKit/docs/stories/prd/story-1-5-generate-and-download-quote-pdf.md

-# Story 1.5: Generate and Download Quote PDF
+# Story 1.5: Generate and Download Quote PDF ✅ COMPLETED

 As a logged-in user,
 I want to generate a professional PDF of my completed quote,
 so that I can download it and send it to my client.

+## ✅ Implementation Status: COMPLETED
+**Implemented**: January 2025
+**Status**: All acceptance criteria successfully implemented

 ## Acceptance Criteria